-14.3.4.3 reservation-del command
+reservation-del command

 reservation-del can be used to delete a reservation from the host database.
 There are two types of parameters this command supports: (subnet-id, address) or (subnet-id, identifier-type, identifier).
 The first type of query is used when the address (either IPv4 or IPv6) is known, but the details of the reservation aren't.
 One common use case of this type of query is to remove a reservation (e.g. you want a specific address to no longer be reserved).
 The second query uses identifiers.
 For maximum flexibility, Kea stores the host identifying information as a pair of values: type and the actual identifier.
 Currently supported identifiers are "hw-address", "duid", "circuit-id", "client-id" and "flex-id", but additional types may be added in the future.
-If any new identifier types are defined in the future, reservation-get command will support them automatically.
+If any new identifier types are defined in the future, reservation, or the id of the subnet from which the reservation should be deleted.